 - We carefully wipe all luggage with anti-viral products before loading it into hotel vehicles.

 - All staff wear masks, while guests are strongly encouraged to wear masks.

 - We provide a medical assessment upon arrival.
-This includes a thermal body temperature check, a recent travel history questionnaire and the first of two optional COVID-19 rapid antibody tests.
+This includes a thermal body temperature check and a recent travel history questionnaire.

-- Our registered nurses conduct daily temperature and symptom check for each guest.
+- Our registered nurses conduct daily temperature and symptom checks for each guest.

 - We have an onsite medical doctor and nursing team available to assist guests at any stage.

 - All key cards, pens, telephones, surfaces, facilities, rooms, public areas, treatment rooms and resort vehicles are sanitized, deep cleaned, or replaced following each use with anti-viral products.

-- We provide alcohol hand sanitizer stations throughout the resort.
+- We provide alcohol hand sanitiser stations throughout the resort.

 - Health and safety protocols and procedures are in place to ensure optimal hygiene levels are maintained at every touchpoint throughout the guest experience.

-- We care deeply about the safety of our staff and provide them with health insurance cover.
+- We care deeply about the safety of our staff and provide them with health insurance coverage.

 - Twice-daily temperature and symptom checks for staff are conducted before they enter and exit the property.
 We also do the same for all outside suppliers and service providers.

 - Hosts follow Kamalaya’s strict health and hygiene protocols and government safety regulations.

-- COVID-19 rapid-antibody testing is made available for all our team.
+- COVID-19 rapid-antibody testing is made available for all our teams once per week.

 - All hosts are empowered to immediately self-quarantine at home if they feel unwell in any way.

 - We have an approval system in place for staff who need to travel outside of the island.

-Yes, especially the islands under sandbox programs have undergone an extensive vaccination practice.
-Where over 70% of the total population in Phuket, Koh Samui, Koh Phangan and Koh Tao have been fully vaccinated.
+Yes, especially the islands under Sandbox programs have undergone extensive vaccination practice.
+Where over 80% of the total population in Phuket, Koh Samui, Koh Phangan and Koh Tao have been fully vaccinated.

 ESCAPE TO KAMALAYA